KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % ------------------------

 Compton scatter causes photons to be deviated from their original trajectory, and to propagate with reduced energy along a new path.
 Consequently, photons with reduced energy can reach the detector via a broken line.
-Such photons are harmful: they provide no useful information and produce an unwanted inhomogeneous background in the acquired images (fig [23](#fig:scatter_gammacamera)).
+Such photons are harmful: they provide no useful information and produce an unwanted inhomogeneous background in the acquired images ([](#fig:scatter_gammacamera)).

 :::{figure} figs/fig_scatter_gammacamera.pdf
 :name: fig:scatter_gammacamera